MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 <br>

 **Index with semantic configuration**
-- By default, the Azure AI Search tool can uses semantic or hybrid + semantic search on all text fields.
+- By default, the Azure AI Search tool can use semantic or hybrid + semantic search on all text fields.

 ## File Types
 The Azure AI Search tool currently only supports indexes with unstructured data.
 If your index contains structured data, we can't guarantee the quality of the search results.